causalfragility-lab/MultiSpline-Stata/README.md

 ## Limitations

-- The predictor variable must be continuous
+- Predictor variable must be continuous
 - Performance depends on sufficient between-cluster variability
-- Not appropriate for discrete predictors or cases with negligible random-effects variance
+- Not appropriate for discrete predictors or negligible random-effects variance

 ---